 The best place for family vacation is… Supetar – the cultural and economic center of the island.
 The town is connected with ferry lines from Split, so if you’re not coming by car, Supetar is the best place to stay.
-During the summer there is a lots of cultural events and programmes for children.
+During the summer there is a lot of cultural events and programmes for children.

 The island is most famous for… its pristine white stone which has been mined since ancient times.
-This high quality stone was used in the construction of Diocletian’s Palace in Split, as with many other historic sites around the world.
+This high-quality stone was used in the construction of Diocletian’s Palace in Split, as with many other historic sites around the world.
 The most familiar is the White House in Washington DC.
 In Brač you can even buy stone souvenirs.

 The best place to visit inland on the island is… Ložišća – a village located only two kilometers from the sea which is famous for its church and its magnificent turret that rises above the village.
 Villages inland on the island are practically deserted.

 Lovely days… is a name of Video Days Festival in Bol.
-It has been held every year in the summer time.
+It has been held every year in the summertime.
 So if you’ll have a chance take a look at it.

 How to get there?